Kashmir graves: What happens next?

 "An essential element, once these bodies have been identified, is to answer the question: what were the circumstances in which they were killed?" said Amnesty International's Bikramjeet Batra.

-"If their deaths were unlawful, the people responsible need to be brought to justice"'Where is my justice?'
+"If their deaths were unlawful, the people responsible need to be brought to justice"

 In addition to the 2,156 bodies described as unknown by the report, there are 574 graves which have been identified as local residents and their families have been informed.